-Singapore’s world-renowned education system caters to every student’s need to help them to achieve their fullest potential.
-A number of Colleges and Institutions around the world have praised Singapore’s education system as being one of the best in the world.
-In Singapore, international students have an opportunity to have a good academic excellence but also be a part of a global community.
+Singapore’s world-renowned education system caters to every student’s need to help them achieve their fullest potential.
+A number of colleges and institutions around the world have praised Singapore’s education system as being one of the best in the world.
+In Singapore, international students have an opportunity to have good academic excellence and also be part of a global community.

 Universities in Singapore have several intakes throughout the year.
-So the admissions can be taken into the intake that is convenient for the student.
-The main language of instruction in Singapore is English; Singapore’s education system has been described as “worlds-leading” education system.
+So the admission can be taken into the intake that is convenient for the student.
+The main language of instruction is English; Singapore’s education system has been described as “worlds-leading” education system.

 The institutes adhere to national education guidelines, set by the Singapore government in order to operate.
 The key regulatory requirement for these companies being that all private organizations or establishments providing education must register either with the Ministry of Education (MOE) or Council for Private Education (CPE), depending on the type of education establishment.

-The scheme serves to recognize Private Education Institute that have attained a commendable level of performance in their journey to business excellence as per the Singapore Quality Award (SQA) framework and also the process of student visa applications submitted by SQC certified educational institutes is expedited.
+The scheme serves to recognize private education institutes that have attained a commendable level of performance in their journey to business excellence as per the Singapore Quality Award (SQA) framework and also the process of student visa applications submitted by SQC certified educational institutes is expedited.

 EduTrust certification must be obtained before international students can get enrolled.
 Private education institutes can get financial support and assistance for EduTrust certification under a new EduTrust Support Scheme (ESS).
 The ESS provides a grant of up to S$26,500 to eligible institutes that are interested in upgrading their capabilities.